sachin-pikle/tips-and-tricks/ocir-image-multiple-tags.md

     ``` shell
     docker images -a
     ```
-    The output should look like the following:
+    The output should look like the following.
+Note the IMAGE ID is the same for all the tags.

     ``` shell
     REPOSITORY                                                        TAG                 IMAGE ID            CREATED             SIZE